 Skip to main content

-The circuit wallet namespace manages an encrypted local keystore that holds the keys (or hosted-wallet links) circuit dev run uses to sign in local mode.
-The keystore lives at ~/.config/circuit/keystore.enc by default, encrypted with Argon2id-derived AES-256-GCM, and is unlocked with a password prompt every time you run a wallet command.
+The circuit wallet namespace manages an encrypted local keystore that holds the local keys circuit run uses to sign in local mode.
+The keystore lives at ~/.circuit/local/keystore by default, sealed with AES-256-GCM under a key derived (HKDF-SHA256) from a local identity the CLI generates on first use — there is no keystore password.
 Override the location with --keystore <path>.

 List Wallets